Architecture and Security at SFDevTools

 3. Using a Tool Every tool action flows: Browser → Backend API → Salesforce.
 The backend decrypts your token in-memory for the duration of that request, proxies the API call to Salesforce, and returns the result.
 To reduce Salesforce API load, you can opt into caching specific results (like describes) in our Redis cache.
 Your actual Salesforce data is never written to our database.

-4. Persistent User Data A small set of user-generated data (preferences, connections, and optionally your query/Apex history) is stored in Supabase.
-Every table enforces strict Row Level Security (RLS) - your records are uniquely isolated to your active session at the database level.
+4. Persistent User Data A small set of user-generated data (preferences, connections, and optionally your query/Apex history) is stored in our database.
+Application-level tenant isolation ensures your records are strictly scoped to your account and team — other users cannot access your data.

 How We Handle Your Data